 What do Recent Studies on Cannabis Sativa say?

 A study published in the South African Journal of Botany (2018), attempted to shed some light on this issue.
 They measured the anti-angiogenic and anti-cancer effects of extracts obtained from Cannabis sativa sourced from sixteen different geographic locations.

 - And Eight Regions of South Africa

-The extracts were prepared from all sixteen samples in the same way and at the same time, such that the variability in extract preparation was not a confounding factor.
+The preparation of sixteen samples was exactly the same to remove any variability in extraction.
 The MMP-1 inhibition test was one of the functional tests to determine the cannabis content.
 A cytotoxicity and VEGF inhibition content test also ran in MCF-7 cancer cell line, which is an immortalized breast cell line.

 The purpose of these content tests were to assess the anti-angiogenic and anti-cancer properties of the Cannabis sativa extracts.
 All extracts were effective at killing MCF-7 cancer cells and were cytotoxic at lower concentrations than the conventional cytotoxic drug, doxorubicin.
 Most variations came in regards to VEGF inhibition, where cannabis from Denmark and Eastern Cape, South Africa were most effective.
 Cannabis from the Czech Republic, Canada, Israel and Lesotho, South Africa were not as effective.

 When the scientists looked at the potency in the full complement of tests used in this study, Cannabis sativa from the Eastern Cape in South Africa was the most potent.
 However, showing anti-angiogenic and cancer-inhibitory effects, the South African cannabis was more potent than the other samples.